flaviostutz/docker-swarm-cluster/README.md

 * Have a small VM in your Swarm Cluster to have only basic cluster services.
 Avoid any other services to run in this server so that if your cluster run out of resources you will still have access to monitoring and admin tools (grafana, portainer etc) so that you can diagnosis what is going on and decide on cluster expansion, for example.

 PLACE IMAGE HERE

+### OOM

+* If a node suffers from severe resource exhaustion, docker daemon presents some strange behavior (services not scheduled well, some commands fail saying the node is not part of a swarm cluster etc).
+It's better to reboot this VMs after solving the causes.

 ## Tricks